ICAcap/ytb-notebook-ts/PRODUCT_ASSESSMENT.md

 - **PDF export (new since June draft, commits `f730ad3`…`4dbfcf5`)**: two authenticated routes (`src/app/api/notes/[noteId]/pdf`, `src/app/api/notes/video/[videoId]/pdf`), both call `requireSession()` and scope by `userId`. `lib/puppeteerBrowser.ts` caches a **warm Puppeteer `Browser` on `globalThis`, keyed by the launch Promise** (not the resolved value), so concurrent requests await one in-flight launch instead of racing separate `puppeteer.launch()` calls, with auto-recovery on `disconnected`. `escapeHtml()` sanitizes the video title before it's interpolated into the HTML passed to `page.setContent()`, and `setJavaScriptEnabled(false)` closes the obvious stored-XSS/SSRF vector.
 This is a substantive, interview-ready systems-design answer: "shared warm-process pool for an expensive external resource, promise-based dedup to avoid a launch race, XSS hardening on the render path."
 - **Full-text note content search (new since 2026-07-09 draft, ~8 commits, 2026-07-12 → 2026-07-17)**: this was the top item in the "Feature Additions Worth Considering" list in the prior draft, and it's now built and working — not a stub. `prisma/schema.prisma` adds `Note.contentText String @default("") @db.Text` (Tiptap JSON flattened to plain text via `utils/tiptapToText.ts`) plus `@@index([userId, contentText])`; `createNote()`/`updateNote()` in `lib/dbTableAction/noteTableAction.ts` keep it in sync on every write. `getNotesWithSearchParam(userId, page, pageSize, query, collection, color)` filters on `contentText: { contains: query, mode: "insensitive" }` with optional collection/color filters — a real content match, not a title-only search dressed up.
 The UI lives at `src/app/notes/page.tsx` (`NoteSearchPage`), driven by `src/app/notes/_components/NoteSearchBar.tsx` via URL search params, with results grouped by video into an alphabetical accordion (`NoteListItem` per note) and a `startAt` param that jumps `VideoPlayer` straight to the matched timestamp.
 That last part — search result → exact playback position — is a nice end-to-end UX detail worth mentioning in an interview, not just "we added a search box."
 - **19+ migrations across ~5 weeks** of steady, incremental schema evolution (renames, index additions, cascade-rule fixes) — real iteration, not a single big-bang commit.
+- **Anonymous live-demo flow (new, `add-live-demo` branch)**: `/demo` (`src/app/demo/page.tsx`) seeds a signed-out visitor into a working session via better-auth anonymous auth, backed by pre-baked sample data (`src/app/demo/_data/demoData.ts`). `middleware.ts` sets an httpOnly visitor cookie scoped to `/demo`; `lib/cleanDemoAccounts.ts` deletes anonymous users older than 45 minutes, invoked on a schedule via `cron/vercel.json`. `utils/customHooks/useIsDemoRoute.ts` gates demo-aware UI (e.g. suppressing destructive actions or nudging toward real sign-up).
+This is a stronger answer to "show me it works" than a static share link would have been — a recruiter gets the actual product, not a read-only snapshot.

 ---